MicrosoftDocs/power-automate-docs/articles/change-cloud-flow-owner.md

 In cases where ownership needs to be transferred, such as when a flow owner leaves the organization or changes roles, providing a new flow owner ensures a smooth transition.
 The previous flow owner can transfer ownership to another user to maintain continuity and avoid disruptions in flow management.

 If an administrator wants to make changes to a flow, they must first make themselves an owner or co-owner.
+Flows are usually owned by [regular users](/power-platform/admin/create-users#user-types), but if you need to change the owner to a Service Principal application user instead, see [Change the owner of a cloud flow to a Service Principal application user](Change-the-owner-of-a-cloud-flow-to-a-service-principal-application-user)

 ## Change the owner of a solution-aware cloud flow